neuronsimulator/nrn/docs/install/install_instructions.md

     xcode-select --install
     ```

-- If desire classical NEURON GUI : from [xquartz.org](https://www.xquartz.org/), click "Releases", click XQuartz-2.8.0_beta3 , and follow instructions.
+- If desire classical NEURON GUI : from [xquartz.org](https://www.xquartz.org/), click "Releases", click XQuartz-2.8.0 (or newer version), and follow instructions.
 After installing, logout and log back in.

     If you desire single click button action for X11 when entering a window then execute below command: